misterpatate/zf2-crontab/README.md

 ```

 You must extend the AbstractCron class.
-For security reason you mest use the suffix "Action" at the end of every methode executed by cron job
+For security reason you must use the suffix "Action" at the end of every method executed by cron job
 In this class you have access to the ZF2 service manager with *$this->getServiceLocator()* and option array with *$this->getOptions()*.

 ## Lunch the scheduler